What Are the Different Types Of 2004 Chevy Silverado Brake Problems?

 Photo Credit: https://www.cars.com/research/chevrolet-silverado_1500-2004/

-If you hear any un-friendly noise coming out of your car, you must start inspecting it before it damages other healthy parts of your car due to the metal on metal grinding.
-Screeching, grinding, rubbing and other piercing noises are a common indicator that your brake pads and shoes have worn out and required a health check.
+If you hear any un-friendly noise coming out of your car, you must start inspecting it before it damages other healthy parts of your car due to the metal-on-metal grinding.
+Screeching, grinding, rubbing, and other piercing noises are common indicators that your brake pads and shoes have worn out and require a health check.

-In case you drive a lot in city traffic, then there are more chances of your earlier wear and tear of your car's brake pads due to more stop and go driving conditions.
+If you drive a lot in city traffic, then there are more chances of your earlier wear and tear of your car’s brake pads due to more stop-and-go driving conditions.
 So, avoid tailgating as much as possible and try to drive at the pace of the traffic.
-If you install these healthy habits, then obviously, your car parts will live for longer duration giving you fewer problems.
+If you install these healthy habits, then obviously, your car parts will live for a longer duration, giving you fewer problems.

 Leaking Brake Fluid

-If you have a soft brake pedal, then it may be an indication of leaking brake fluid from master cylinder or elsewhere from the broken system.
+If you have a soft brake pedal, then it may be an indication of leaking brake fluid from the master cylinder or elsewhere from the broken system.
 You must visit your nearest mechanic to get your car inspected before you take it on the road.
-This could be an indication of failing master cylinder and would require a repair or replacement depending on the case.
+This could be an indication of a failing master cylinder and would require a repair or replacement, depending on the case.

 Brake Light is On